ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 * A selection of {@link features/image-upload image upload methods} allows for the most convenient way of adding images.
 These include support for {@link features/images-inserting#inserting-images-via-pasting-url-into-editor inserting an image via URL} and even {@link features/images-inserting#inserting-images-via-source-url via pasting a URL into the editor} along with custom integrations.
 <!-- * [TODO] let's check if the list is complete -->

-The availability of these plugins varies in different {@link builds/guides/overview predefined editor builds} but the most important ones are present in all builds as presented in the table below:
+The availability of these plugins varies in different {@link installation/advanced/predefined-builds ready-to-use editor builds} but the most important ones are present in all builds as presented in the table below:

 <figure class="table">
 	<table style="text-align: center">